 The Sumerian “Seven gods who decree” your fate in the city of the dead are: An, Enlil, Enki, Ninhursag, Nanna, Utu, and Inanna.

 - An is the Babylonian Anu.
-Patron of the nobility.
+Patron of the nobility, and (literally) patriarchy.
 The god-kings of the Holy Empire have his blood flowing in their veins.
 Also, fun fact, where the “Anu” at the beginning of “Anunakki” comes from.